CybersecurityCybersecurity Learning Roadmap from Zero in 2026

 This roadmap is designed for absolute beginners — it assumes no prior knowledge of networking, programming, or operating systems.
 Each stage builds on the previous one.

-This phase builds the foundation everything else rests on.
-Without a solid understanding of networking and Linux, you cannot advance in any security specialization.
+The foundation phase builds the skills everything else rests on.
+Without a solid understanding of networking and Linux, you cannot advance in any security specialization — these are not optional prerequisites but the actual language of the field.

 Month 1: Networking